jsjoeio/joeprevite.com/content/blog/2020-01-15-create-a-twitter-card-for-your-blo/index.md

 You can set yours up fairly quickly thanks to a package called [`@jlengstorf/get-share-image`](https://www.npmjs.com/package/@jlengstorf/get-share-image) by [Jason Lengstorf](https://twitter.com/jlengstorf).

 Jason wrote an awesome blog post called ["Automatically Generate Social Images for Blog Posts"](https://www.learnwithjason.dev/blog/auto-generate-social-image/).
-Assuming you've read his blog post, here's how you can set your Twitter/og card up quickly.
+Assuming you've read his blog post, here's how you can set your Twitter/og:image up quickly.

 ## How to create your own